banasibb/Employee_Database_challenge/README.md

 The output of this analysis is here: [retiring_titles.csv](https://github.com/banasibb/Employee_Database_challenge/blob/746080a7c0693d1dff7dbcb2fa7e9605f37afc70/retiring_titles.csv)<br />

 ### Mentorship Eligibility
 The mentorship-eligibility table holds the current employees who were born between January 1, 1965 and December 31, 1965.
+There are a total of 1,549 individuals eligible to mentor new employees.
+This is just 0.64% of the current workforce (1,549/240,124 current employees), and 0.92%% of the current employees who are not eligible for retirement (tot.
+167,666).
 ```
 SELECT DISTINCT ON (e.emp_no)
 	e.emp_no,